danog/MadelineProtoDocs/old_docs/API_docs_v105/constructors/secureValueErrorReverseSide.md

 ---
 title: secureValueErrorReverseSide
-description: Secure value error reverse side
+description: Represents an issue with the reverse side of a document.
+The error is considered resolved when the file with reverse side of the document changes.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorReverseSide